-Start Me Up opened on schedule in a bright fully-equipped office at 288 St Paul Street with a new staff person hired because she had community connections, entrepreneurial experience and was not connected to the formal mental health and social work sectors.
+Start Me Up opened on schedule in a bright, fully-equipped office at 288 St. Paul Street with a new staff person hired because she had community connections, entrepreneurial experience and was not connected to the formal mental health and social work sectors.

-A course outline and list of possible participants was provided and helped get the project underway.
-Six brave souls with varying business ideas and mental health issues signed up for the four week business development course.
-Presenters with expertise in business delivered information daily.
-Unfortunately starting a businesses with little or no capital seemed impossible to them.
+A course outline and a list of possible participants were provided and helped get the project underway.
+Six brave souls with varying business ideas and mental health issues signed up for the four-week business development course.
+Presenters with business expertise delivered information daily.
+Unfortunately, starting a business with little or no capital seemed impossible to them.
 They had difficulty recognizing participant strengths and assets.
-The business ideas that ranged from tax auditing to a travelling nanny required different support.
-Varying levels of mental health required accommodations around group participation and timelines.
+The business ideas that ranged from tax auditing to a travelling nanny required additional support—varying levels of needed mental health accommodations around group participation and timelines.
 However, these participants who lived with incomes below the poverty line were experts at finding ways to solve daily life problems.

 Start Me Up Niagara offers services and programs to individuals who face significant life challenges to provide them with opportunities to stabilize, participate and grow.Learn More

 SMUN's Board engaged a consultant to complete a strategic plan.
 Its first goal was to move both program locations into one building.
-With the Swamp being sold and the lease at 288 St Paul Street expiring the time was right for a move.
+With 'the Swamp' being sold and the lease at 288 St. Paul Street expiring, the time was right for a move.

 Start Me Up Niagara has been closely connected to the issue of homelessness.
 It is contracted by the Region of Niagara to operate a seasonal emergency overnight shelter at Westminster United Church modelled on the Out of the Cold program.
-It will begin offering this same service in Niagara Falls at St Andrews United Church November 2020.
+It will begin offering this same service in Niagara Falls at St Andrews United Church in November 2020.

-Its participant pathway STABILIZE | PARTICIPATE | GROW supports its vision of a community where everyone belongs and its mission to increase the level of self sufficiency for people with mental health issues and those lacking the necessary social determinants of health by providing opportunities that improve health, increase the level of community integration and support employment.
+Its participant pathway STABILIZE | PARTICIPATE | GROW supports its vision of a community where everyone belongs and its mission to increase the level of self-sufficiency for people with mental health issues and those lacking the necessary social determinants of health by providing opportunities that improve health, increase the level of community integration and support employment.